 - The pride of ownership, home value appreciation, mortgage interest deductions, and property tax deductions are a few of the best reasons.

-- Other benefits include capital gains exclusion, preferential tax treatment, building equity through mortgage reduction, and equity loans.
+- Other benefits include the capital gains exclusion, preferential tax treatment, building equity through mortgage reduction, and equity loans.

 Pride of Ownership

 Pride of ownership is probably the number one reason that people enjoy owning their own homes.
 It means you can paint the walls any color you desire, turn your music up, attach permanent fixtures, and decorate your home according to your taste.